cltl/ma-communicative-robots/projects/think_aloud/RL_NSP/README.md

 ## Overview

-In this directory we provide the reinforcement learning (RL) and next sentence prediction (NSP) implementations of the Leolani replier alongside the base LenkaReplier.
+In this directory we provide the *reinforcement learning* (RL) and *next sentence prediction* (NSP) implementations of the Leolani replier (Thomas' project).

-The source code consists of the following files and folders:
+The code base consists of the following files and folders:

 | Files               | Description   |
 | ------------------- |:--------------|